-Ideally, you’d want to go with a labor nightgown that is also breastfeeding friendly (if that’s what you plan to do) so after the baby is born you’re able to quickly transition for feeding mode.
+Ideally, you’d want to go with a labor nightgown that is also breastfeeding friendly (if that’s what you plan to do) so that after the baby is born you’re able to quickly transition to feeding mode.

 As we all know, birth is messy, so if you don’t want to risk ruining any clothing options or if you prefer to just be free, you can totally wear nothing at all.

 This is probably one of the best perks of giving birth at home.
 If you choose to do so you don’t have to wear any clothes and since you’re not at the hospital the only people who will see you are whoever you’re allowing to attend your homebirth and your midwife and their assistant.